outmoded/hapijs.com/lib/tutorials/en_US/auth.md

 As mentioned above, a strategy is essentially a pre-configured instance of a scheme.

-To register a strategy, we must first have a scheme registered.
+To register a strategy, you must first have a scheme registered.
 Once that's complete, use `server.auth.strategy(name, scheme, [options])` to register your strategy.

 The `name` parameter must be a string, and will be used later to identify this specific strategy. `scheme` is also a string, and is the name of the scheme this strategy is to be an instance of.
 The `options` parameter is use to customize the options of the `strategy`.